jaykch/weatherfy/README.md

 Basic weather app  using openweather API that displays current weather and a 5 day forecast of over 20,000 locations.

-The App is built on React.js Framework
+The App is built on React.js

 For Demo go to - http://jaykch.com/projects/weatherfy/src